Ian Adamson: Career

-Accusations of pseudo-history
+Promotion of pseudo-history

 In his 1974 book, Cruthin: The Ancient Kindred, Adamson proposed that the Cruthin were a British people who spoke a non-Celtic language and were the original inhabitants of Ulster.
 He argues that they were at war with the Irish Gaels for centuries, seeing the story of the Táin Bó Cúailnge as representing this; and argues that most of the Cruthin were driven to Scotland after the Battle of Moira (637), only for their descendants to return 1,000 years later in the Plantation of Ulster.
 Adamson's suggestion is that the Gaelic Irish are not really native to Ulster, and that the Ulster Scots have merely returned to their ancient lands.
 His theory has been adopted by some Ulster loyalists and Ulster Scots activists to counter Irish nationalism, and was promoted by elements in the Ulster Defence Association (UDA).
 They saw this new 'origin myth' as "a justification for their presence in Ireland and for partition of the country".
 Adamson said his theory offers "the hope of uniting the Ulster people at last".

 Historians, archaeologists and anthropologists have widely rejected Adamson's theory.
 Prof. Stephen Howe of the University of Bristol argues it was designed to provide ancient underpinnings for a militantly separate Ulster identity.
 Historian Peter Berresford Ellis likens it to Zionism.
 Archaeologists such as J. P. Mallory and T. E. McNeil note that the Cruthin are "archaeologically invisible"; there is no evidence of them being a distinct group and "there is not a single object or site that an archaeologist can declare to be distinctly Cruthin".